0xAX/linux-insides/SysCall/linux-syscall-4.md

 }
 ```

 The `start_thread_common` function fills `fs` segment register with zero and `es` and `ds` with the value of the data segment register.
-After this we set new values to the [instruction pointer](https://en.wikipedia.org/wiki/Program_counter), `cs` segments etc. In the end of the `start_thread_common` function we can see the `force_iret` macro that force a system call return via `iret` instruction.
+After this we set new values to the [instruction pointer](https://en.wikipedia.org/wiki/Program_counter), `cs` segments etc. In the end of the `start_thread_common` function we can see the `force_iret` macro that forces a system call return via `iret` instruction.
 Ok, we prepared new thread to run in userspace and now we can return from the `exec_binprm` and now we are in the `do_execveat_common` again.
 After the `exec_binprm` will finish its execution we release memory for structures that was allocated before and return.

 After we returned from the `execve` system call handler, execution of our program will be started.
-We can do it, because all context related information already configured for this purpose.
+We can do it, because all context related information is already configured for this purpose.
 As we saw the `execve` system call does not return control to a process, but code, data and other segments of the caller process are just overwritten of the program segments.
 The exit from our application will be implemented through the `exit` system call.

 That's all.
 From this point our program will be executed.